 In 2013, Martin Outram gave the 1st performance of a Fantasia for solo viola, They were changed men… on 21st November at Canterbury Music Club.
 Martin is also the dedicatee for Peter’s Viola Concerto, completed in September 2017, and first performed by Martin with Oare String Orchestra on 27th January 2018.
 The Viola Concerto received its United States premiere on 17th February 2019 performed by Rita Porfiris and the North/South Orchestra conducted by Max Lifchitz at Christ & St. Stephens Church, New York.

-The Seafarer was performed by The London Mozart Players, conducted by Michael Bawtree for the 2020 JAM on the Marsh virtual festival – the premiere release on YouTube was on 15th August, and available until 13th September.
+The Seafarer was performed by The London Mozart Players, conducted by Michael Bawtree for the 2020 JAM on the Marsh virtual festival – the premiere release on YouTube was on 15th August, and available until 13th September 2020.
+The Seafarer has been performed again by The London Mozart Players, conducted by Michael Bawtree, but this time live!
+At St Nicholas Church, New Romney for JAM on the Marsh on 16th July 2021.

 Peter Aviss has retired after 42 years as a string teacher.
 He is musical director and founder conductor of Oare String Orchestra and performs regularly playing viola and violin.

-He is a professional member of British Academy of Composers, Songwriters and Authors, and Performing Right Society.
-He is also a Fellow in Composition of Trinity College of Music, and a Fellow of ISM.
+He is a professional member of the Ivors Academy (formerly British Academy of Composers, Songwriters and Authors), and Performing Right Society.
+He is also a Fellow of Trinity College of Music in Composition, and a Fellow of ISM.